LCTheo/securDoc/README.md

 A micro-service based programme to store file in a Secure way.

 ## How to start
+- run pip install requirements.txt to download dependency
 - Run the keyCreation.py script who create the key need for the communication with the ZMQ server.
-- Run docker-compose
+- Run docker-compose up

 ## How to use
-- Run the html script
+- use the html page in front directory
-- rsc api on port 5000
-- usr api on port 5001